Maintenance downtime scheduled for June 24 - June 27

 |FY 2015 and FY 2016||FY 2014||

-As shown above, the FY 2016 Hospital Readmissions Reduction Program calculates Excess Readmission Ratios for five measures (AMI, HF, Pneumonia, COPD, THA/TKA) to determine the payment adjustment factors for eligible hospitals.
+The FY 2017 Hospital Readmissions Reduction Program calculates Excess Readmission Ratios for six measures (AMI, HF, Pneumonia, COPD, CABG, and THA/TKA) to determine the payment adjustment factors for eligible hospitals.
+Hospitals have an opportunity to review their data to ensure that the Excess Readmission Ratios were calculated correctly.
+See the Review and Corrections page for more information on this process.